 The secret is tofu!

 Tofu can be blended to make a creamy egg-like texture.
-When seasonings are added it can taste like eggs.
+Then when the right seasonings are added it can taste just like eggs.

 One thing I love about quiches is they can be made year-round.
 Make them seasonal by adding vegetables in season.
 Today we’re going Spring!
-Featuring leeks, asparagus, and chives.
+This fresh and flavorful eggless quiche recipe includes leeks, asparagus, and chives.

 Ingredients for vegan quiche